Synthezator/Pinball/guidelines/naming.md

 # Enum

-* Labels All Upper Case with '_' Word Separators
-_This is the standard rule for enum labels.
-No comma on the last element._
+* Labels All Upper Case with '_' Word Separators.
+No comma on the last element.

 ```c
 enum PinStateType {